jcerda94/group21WildLifeRefuge/Bush_doc.md

 # Main Interaction Points

-Bush.js is used in the AddModels, RemoveModels, PreloadModels, and SceneManager
+Bush.js is used in the AddModels, RemoveModels, PreloadModels, EnvironmentManager and SceneManager

 See: